j1c1m1b1/j1c1m1b1.github.io/files/resume.md

 # About Me
 I have worked in Software Development for the past 8 years.
-I currently work at [troido](http://www.troido.de/) as an Android Developer.
-I create and maintain multiple proprietary and client's Android applications using a multidisciplinary and adaptive approach to meet the requirements amongst the fragmentation of business logics and specific objectives of these different softwares.
+I currently work at [HSE 24](http://www.hse24.de/) as an Android Developer.
+One of my tasks as a member of the app team is to re-implement the company's Android application by proposing and following a standard architecture that can adapt to the Data and Test Driven Development methodology followed by the app team.
+At the same me and my colleagues have to balance the re-implementation with the creationg of new features and bug-fixing.

+I previously worked as an Android developer at [troido](http://www.troido.de/) where I worked for several clients developing and maintaining new and legacy Android applications.
+Whenever I wasn't working for one of troido's clients I worked in R&D for the company's Bluetooth technology.

 My previous job was at [Mercadoni](https://www.mercadoni.com.co/) as a Tech Lead/Android Developer.
 As an Android Developer I was responsible for the company's order delivery related software, but I also developed some features for the client's application.
 On the other hand as a Tech Lead I managed a talented and effective team of engineers to update the company to a more software centered approach for logistic processes, such as delivery boys assignation to client's orders and forecasting.
 In general I upgraded the operation of the startup by making the life of the people that makes deliveries for the company a little bit easier by optimizing logistic processes with software and killing bugs and creating new features for the app.